 - Creating accounts or signing documents without your consent.

-- Change in mood – sometimes the infidelity can be the result of another addiction like gambling or alcohol.
+- Change in mood — sometimes the infidelity can be the result of another addiction such as gambling or alcohol.

 - Your partner has acquired a lot of new stuff and you’re unsure where it came from.

-- There are unexplained drops in your checking or savings account.
+- Unexplained drops in the balance on your checking or savings accounts.

 - Your partner is suddenly very generous.

-If any of these signs are present in your relationship, you may want to talk to your partner.
+If you notice any of these signs, you may want to talk to your partner.

 How Can You Avoid Financial Infidelity?

-Luckily, there are some ways you can avoid financial infidelity.
 “Be open and honest about your finances.
-Keep in mind that nearly everyone has screwed up or made poor decisions,” explains Rind.
+Keep in mind that nearly everyone has screwed up or made poor decisions,” says Rind.

-What happens if you realize you are currently experiencing financial infidelity?
+What happens if you realize you are experiencing financial infidelity?